Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 Set up the circuit in a room where your teen can move freely and safely.

-The circuit should be easy to access and easy to follow, but it’s likely you’ll want to put any equipment to one side after each use.
+The circuit should be easy to access and easy to follow, but it is likely you will want to put any equipment to one side after each use.

 Personalise the sensory circuit